Scotland's Last Witch: Helen Duncan

 But was it?

-The act, though moving away from the act of executing those convicted of witchcraft, also made it illegal to make false claims regarding the ability to conjure spirits.
+The act, though moving away from the punishment of execution for those convicted of witchcraft, also made it illegal to make false claims regarding the ability to conjure spirits.

 Who was Helen Duncan?